It Ends with Us controversies: Background

 It Ends with Us is a 2016 romance novel written by the American author Colleen Hoover.
-The book's main character is the florist Lily Bloom, who dates the neurosurgeon Ryle Kincaid.
-Ryle turns out to be violent once Lily is already invested in their relationship.
-After coming across her childhood friend and first love, Atlas Corrigan, Lily sees an alternative.
-The story was inspired by Hoover's parents, who had an abusive marriage as per Hoover.
+The book's main character is florist Lily Bloom who enters into a relationship with neurosurgeon Ryle Kincaid that becomes abusive over time.
+A chance encounter with her childhood friend and first love, Atlas Corrigan, inspires Lily to see another way of life.
+The story, inspired in part by Hoover's parents' relationship, explores themes of domestic violence and emotional trauma.

-It Ends with Us has been translated into more than 20 languages other than English and has sold over a million copies worldwide by 2019.
+It Ends with Us has been translated into more than 20 languages other than English and had sold over a million copies worldwide by 2019.
 It was voted the best romance novel of 2016 by Goodreads.
 In 2021, the novel experienced a surge in popularity due to attention on BookTok.
 In 2022, It Ends with Us topped The New York Times Best Seller list and the Publishers Weekly annual list.
 It subsequently became the best-selling novel of 2023, and Hoover's most popular work.

-In July 2019, the American actor and director Justin Baldoni announced on Instagram that he had picked up It Ends with Us from Hoover for a film adaptation, produced through his digital content company, Wayfarer Studios.
-In January 2023, the American actress Blake Lively was cast in the role of Lily Bloom, while Baldoni was cast as Ryle Kincaid.
-It was Baldoni's decision to cast Lively as Lily, whereas Hoover asked Baldoni to play Ryle himself.
-Actors Brandon Sklenar, Jenny Slate, and Hasan Minhaj were also cast.
+In July 2019, the American actor and director Justin Baldoni announced on Instagram that he had acquired the film rights to adapt the novel through his company, Wayfarer Studios.
+In January 2023, it was announced that American actress Blake Lively was cast in the role of Lily Bloom.
+Baldoni was cast as Ryle Kincaid at Hoover's suggestion.
+Actors Brandon Sklenar, Jenny Slate, and Hasan Minhaj later joined the cast.
 Principal photography began in Hoboken, New Jersey, in May 2023.
-Following a pause in production due to the 2023 Writers Guild of American (WGA) strike and the SAG-AFTRA strike, filming resumed in Jersey City, New Jersey, in January 2024.
+Production was temporarily halted due to the 2023 Writers Guild of America (WGA) and SAG-AFTRA strikes, before resuming in January 2024 in Jersey City.

-Photographs of Lively and Baldoni from the set appeared on internet news outlets and social media websites.
-It caused fans of the novel to question the direction of the movie.
+Early photographs from set sparked criticism from fans with some questioning the film's direction.
 Lively's outfits particularly were described as "chaotic" and "disheveled, almost-frumpy".
-Some expressed concern that Lively is too old to play Lily, who is in her early 20s in the book.
+Some also expressed concern that Lively was too old to play Lily, who is in her early 20s in the book.
 Hoover later blamed her own ignorance and explained that the characters in the book are too young for their life experiences, and that the film is a more realistic portrayal.
-The film's trailer was released on May 16, 2024, set to the 2020 song "My Tears Ricochet" by the American singer-songwriter Taylor Swift, a close friend of Lively.
+The film's trailer was released on May 16, 2024, featuring the song "My Tears Ricochet" by the American singer-songwriter Taylor Swift, a close friend of Lively's.
+The film was released on August 9, 2024, achieving commercial success despite mixed reviews, marking both Baldoni and Lively's highest-grossing project yet.

-The film was released on August 9, 2024.
-It received mixed-to-positive reviews from critics and posted a solid box-office performance, marking both Baldoni and Lively's highest-grossing project yet.
+Lively was one of the producers of the film.
+In an interview with People in April 2024, Baldoni said there "wasn't a part of this production that [Lively] didn't touch and have influence on [...]
+Everything that she put her hands on and her mind to, she made better."
+Lively later confirmed this in an interview with Variety, saying "The work I did as a producer was far more all-consuming than anything I did playing Lily.
+I just did it all.
+There's nothing I didn't touch on this film."